 Our week started off with the kind of sadness and grief that makes you physically ill.
 One of the hardest parts of the whole trip was the night we went through all of my father’s luggage as my mother looked on.
 It was so painful to pull out each item he had taken on the trip….we analyzed how it was packed, we had excitement at the recognition of a favorite vest or sweater, and we were devastated to unpack the last outfit he wore.
 We passed things around, smelled his shirts to see if his smell lingered, looked at all the souvenirs he had brought back …..everything in threes…..he always brought back three of everything for my brother, sister and I to share one day.
 My sister pulled out a pair of his golf pants…..his pockets were still full of golf tees, phone numbers from new friends, change…….and a little metal heart trinket that my mother had given him months ago inscribed “with god, all things are possible”.
 We cried as we realized he was thinking of my mother as he put that in his pocket each day in Korea……what a gift to discover that he had packed it in the first place for such a long trip.

 We went up to my parents’ mountain house for a night.
 My father had moved up there 2 weeks ago before leaving for Korea and my mother was going to follow this last Monday with the rest of their things.
-As soon as we got there my mother opened the sliding glass doors on the porch that overlooks the 1st hole of the Linville Ridge and we began going through my father’s things so we could bring them all down for his service.
+As soon as we got there my mother opened the sliding glass doors on the porch that overlooks the 1st hole of the Linville Ridge and we began going through my father’s belongings so we could bring them all down for his service.

-I hope this doesn’t freak anyone out but I think a turning point in our grief and sadness came when Boo made it clear that my dad was with us.
+A turning point in our grief and sadness came when Boo made it clear that my dad was with us.
 We were so busy and Boo started yelling to the room: